Casterton Coleraine Medical Centre

 After hours cover is generally a one in four roster.
 Registrars are fully supported by a senior GP for after hours cover.

 “We are close to the beach for surfing and fishing, the Grampians and national parks for bush walking, kayaking and everything outdoors.
 There is the Coonawarra for food and wine.
-It is not a boring spot!” said Dr Brian Coulson.
+It is not a boring spot!”